DejanGegic/FrostBite/docs/md/quick-start.md

 # Simple Guide

 This document is intended as a quick guide on how to use FrostBite.
-It is not intended to be a complete guide on how FrostBite works.
 For a more detailed guide, please refer to the [extended documentation](extended.md).

 ## Terminology 📖